CRYPTOlab/stripe-ctf-2.0/README.md

 These are my solutions to each level, along with a short writeup explaining them.
 They're not the best solutions, but they worked.

-Status: no solutions have been added yet.
-Working on polishing them slightly.
+Status: added solution ideas for all levels and full solutions for levels 0-3.